-It may take several times, over many days, but walk your dog, on leash, through the poultry area and continue to do so several times a day, every day.
-Soon you'll notice, the dog is seemingly bored and unexcitable on the poultry walk throughs and the new will no longer be new, and it's just an old, boring routine walk.
-Once the pup is non reactive during the walks, he will be ready to try visiting off leash.
+It is recommended to begin with adult poultry, and it may take several times over many months before your Gampr is poultry safe.
+Start by walking your dog on a leash through the poultry area and continue doing so several times a day.
+Over time you'll notice the dog is seemingly bored and unexcitable on the poultry walkthroughs, and they will no longer be new to her, Once the pup is showing calm, trustworthy behavior during the walks, he will be ready to try visiting off-leash.

-Start the off leash visit during a sleepy time of day with a full belly and your leash close by, tasty snacks in your pocket and the level of corrections in mind, that may be needed.
-Act quickly to redirect with a recall and treat for listening, or in a situation where you could not redirect quick enough, an immediate correction.
+Start the off-leash visit during a sleepy time of day with a full belly, your leash close by, and tasty snacks in your pocket.
+Act quickly to redirect with a recall and give lots of treats and happy praise for listening and behaving calmly.

 Bari, at around the age of 6 months, was still living in Artsakh when these photos were taken.
-She displays most the excellent, submissive and appropriate body language with sheep.
-Notice her tail and general body is lowered, very much easing through the sheep as to not disturb them.
+She displays excellent and appropriate body language with sheep.
+Notice that her tail and general body is lowered, easing through the sheep so as not to disturb them.
 Below she is affectionate with her stock, happily allowing them to inspect her.

 The Border Collie below is an example of the exact posturing and body language that you never want to see your gampr direct toward livestock.
 Notice the eyes are glaring and focused, lips are drawn back, the body is aimed like an arrow pointed directly toward it's prey and the muscles along the neck and back are tensed.